Here to help.

 emergency contacts).

-- Health and disability-related information and records necessary to provide proper care (e.g.
+- Health and disability-related information necessary to provide proper care (e.g. medical history,

-medical history, care plans, and care notes).
-This may include sensitive information like medical
+care plans, care notes).
+This may include sensitive information like medical conditions,

 Minikai collects and handles this information on behalf of our Customers as part of providing our